News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 Accessible, subtitled/captioned cinema screenings have made a positive, cultural, long-term impact on society.
 They benefit people of all ages.
 Each year in the UK, hundreds of children are born with significant hearing loss (NDCS).
 It's estimated that more than ten million, including thousands of young people, have hearing loss (RNID).
 Our society is ageing, and with ageing, loss of some hearing is inevitable.
 Access to film - via subtitles/captions - is something that we may all appreciate, eventually.

-Prior to the year 2000, the only way for people with hearing loss to enjoy the cinema was to watch a foreign-language film.
+Only a few decades ago, the only way for people with hearing loss to enjoy the cinema was to watch a foreign-language film.
 However, thanks to the collaborative efforts of the UK film industry, organizations like YourLocalCinema, and charities representing people with hearing or sight loss, most cinemas are now accessible to people with hearing loss.
-As a result, thousands of customers with hearing loss are able to attend cinemas with their friends and families on a regular basis.

 Although cinemas are required to provide ‘reasonable adjustments’ to enable people with hearing loss to attend, currently, in the UK, film fans with hearing loss are only welcomed for specific films, on specific days, at specific times.
 Convenient, sociable opportunities to attend English-language subtitled/captioned screenings are very limited.

-Around 99% of UK cinema screenings are NOT accessible to film fans with hearing loss.
-Of the 1% or so that ARE accessible, via English-language captions, many are provided at inconvenient, unsociable times.
-Only a handful ( less than a half-percent of that 1%) are provided on Fri/Sat evenings - the most popular cinema-going times.
-Around 60% are screened mid-week, and almost 75% are screened before 6pm.
+Around 99% of English-language UK cinema screenings are NOT accessible to film fans with hearing loss.
+Of the 1% or so that ARE accessible, via captions, most are provided at inconvenient, unsociable times.
+Most are screened mid-week, daytime, before 6pm.
+Only around 1% of that 1% - less than 50 shows - are provided on Fri/Sat evenings - the most popular cinema-going times.

 Most film fans with hearing loss that would like to attend cinema screenings of popular films cannot do so because there are simply not enough convenient, sociable opportunities to attend.